You’re eager to purchase your first house but realise that your income exceeds the HDB BTO income ceiling. What other choices do you have?

 - Dwindling lease

-- HDB resale flat prices currently at a record high
+- HDB resale flat prices are currently at a record high

-On the one hand, the ‘old’ property will show wear and tear, so renovating a resale property may incur higher costs.
-On the flip side, if you’re not fussy about the design, the resale flat may well be move-in ready with all the furniture and fittings you need.
+On one hand, an older property is more likely to show wear and tear, so renovating a resale HDB flat may incur higher costs than buying a new property.
+On the flip side, if you’re not fussy about the design, an HDB resale flat may well be move-in ready with all the furniture and fittings you need.

 Of course, the dwindling lease is one of the most talked-about disadvantages of getting a resale flat.
 If you buy a relatively new resale flat – one that has recently fulfilled its Minimum Occupation Period (MOP) – then there is not much of an issue.
 However, if you’re eyeing older ones and intend to sell them in future, then the decaying lease may be a concern.